 The range between the 15th fret and the 22nd fret is too close to the body to really gauge anything about the curvature of the neck.

-Basically, back-bowing means that the guitar’s truss rod is too tight, which is pushing the fretboard toward the strings.
+Dan Erlewine talks about this in his Guitar Player Repair Guide (on Amazon), but basically, back-bowing means that the guitar’s truss rod is too tight, which is pushing the fretboard toward the strings.

 As I mentioned above, this will look like the area between the 3rd and 10th fret is protruding upward, so that the fretboard is either extremely close to the strings or pressed right up against them.

-In other words, the guitar will become a lot easier to play with a tightened truss rod, but if it’s too tight, there will be buzzing all over the neck, especially between the 7th and 15th fret.
+In other words, the guitar will become a lot easier to play with a tightened truss rod, but if it’s too tight, there will be buzzing all over the neck, especially between the 7th and 15th frets.

-In the following images, I’ve used a red-line to illustrate the degree of curvature in the neck.
+In the following images, I’ve used a red line to illustrate the degree of curvature in the neck.

 If a neck is back-bowed, this means that you want to turn the truss rod counter-clockwise.